fdciabdul/fdciabdul/README.md

-you and me didn't to want talk to much , i know it
+i'm not a programmer , but sometime i wrote javascript